joelr/developer.everydayhero.com/content/metadata.md

 ### Parameters

 token : _required_ **string**<br/>
+Scope for the data specified.

 id : _required_ **integer**<br/>
+ID of the key you would like to update.

 key : _required_ **string**<br/>
+The new key name.

 description : _required_ **string**<br/>
+The new key description.

 ### Example